|Fedeeral German Navy - 7. S-Squadron|

 Transit of "S79 Wiesel" and "S72 Puma" to Wilhelmshaven

-On 28.09.2015 at 05.30 the boats "S72 Puma" and "S79 Wiesel" left Rostock-Warnemünde, Stützpunkt Hohe Düne, to hand in the battle-ammunition at Jägersberg and to sail to the Marinearsenal Wilhelmshaven via Nord-Ostsee-Kanal to have instruments and the armament removed.
+On 28.09.2015 at 05.30 the boats "S72 Puma" and "S79 Wiesel" left Rostock-Warnemünde, Stützpunkt Hohe Düne, to hand in the battle-ammunition at Jägersberg and to sail to the Marinearsenal Wilhelmshaven via Nord-Ostsee-Kanal to have instruments and parts of the armament removed.

 "S72 Puma" almost in fuld Strength in im MArs Wilhelmshaven - Picture: K. Scheuch